Lipen/discrete-math-course/typst/lec-logic.typ

   - *Semantic* ($models$): True in all interpretations (truth tables)
   - *Syntactic* ($proves$): Derivable using inference rules (proofs)

-  *Do they coincide?* This is the fundamental question of metalogic.
+  *Do they coincide?* This is the central question of metalogic.
 ]

 #grid(